Burlington Fertilizing Lawn Services

 Burlington Community Development Guidelines for Fertilizer Application & Public Safety Protection

-The Burlington Community Development Department and Board of Health oversee public notification and safety protocols for fertilizer applications.
-Advance posting may be required, with signs remaining for 24–48 hours post-application.
-Re-entry intervals are typically 24–48 hours for granular products, or until irrigated and dried for liquids.
-Setbacks from wells (minimum 50–100 feet), playgrounds, schools, and healthcare facilities are enforced.
-Applications should be scheduled mid-week to minimize exposure to children and pets.
+The Burlington Community Development Department and Board of Health oversee public notification and safety for fertilizer applications.
+Post advance notices where required, and observe re-entry intervals (24–48 hours for granular, until dry for liquids).
+Maintain setbacks from wells (50–100 feet), playgrounds, and schools.
+Schedule applications mid-week to minimize exposure to children and pets.
 Emergency contacts include poison control (1-800-222-1222) and local emergency services.
-Equipment must be decontaminated between properties, and storage should be secure, dry, and in original containers.
-Community education programs promote best practices and sustainable alternatives.
-For guidance, contact the
+Store products securely, decontaminate equipment between sites, and participate in community education programs on sustainable lawn care.

 Burlington Public Health Department